 In 2011 Katherine joined the Badisches Staatstheater in Karlsruhe where she is currently a principal artist.
 Her roles in Karlsruhe have included Octavian (Der Rosenkavalier), Didon (Les Troyens), Carmen title role, Flora (La Traviata), the Grande Vestale (La Vestale), Waltraute, Flosshilde and Zweite Norn (The Ring Cycle), Kitty (Dr. Atomic), Clementine (Barbe Bleu), the title role in Iphigénie en Tauride, Fides in Le Prophete, Nastassja (Verlobung im Traum), Czech composer Hans Krasa's Betrothal in a Dream, and Flamel (Fantasio) along with roles in Stravinsky's (The Nightingale) and Ravel's (L'Enfant et les Sortileges).

 Further opera credits include Brigitta (Die Tote Stadt), Third Lady (Die Zauberflöte), Suzy (La Rondine), and Kate Pinkerton (Madame Butterfly) all for San Francisco Opera as well as covering the title role of Dalila in their 2007 production of Samson et Dalila; Annina (La Traviata), Flosshilde (Die Götterdämmerung), Waltraute and Erda (Klein-Siegfried), and Third Lady for Deutsche Oper Berlin; her Japanese debut at the Saito Kinen Festival as the Page in Salome; the title role in Carmen for Opera North, USA; Dorabella (Così fan tutte) with Virginia Opera, USA; Brigitta (Die tote Stadt) with Dallas Opera; and Mary (The Flying Dutchman) for State Opera of South Australia.

-An avid concert performer and recitalist, Katharine has performed Mahler's Kindertotenlieder and Songs of the Wayfarer, Elgar's The Music Makers, the Shostakovich song-cycle From Jewish Poetry, Beethoven’s Symphony No. 9, the Duruflé Requiem, Bach’s St Matthew Passion, Handel’s Israel in Egypt, Mozart’s Requiem, George Crumbs’ song cycle Night of the Four Moons, James H. Carr’s song cycle for mezzo soprano and clarinet Four Wilde Aphorisms, as well as concert performances of Puccini’s La Rondine (SSO) and Ravel’s L’enfant et les Sortiléges (MSO).
+An avid concert performer and recitalist, Katharine has performed Mahler's Kindertotenlieder and Songs of the Wayfarer, Elgar's The Music Makers, the Shostakovich song-cycle From Jewish Poetry, Beethoven’s Symphony No. 9 and Missa Solemnis, the Duruflé Requiem, Bach’s St Matthew Passion, Handel’s Israel in Egypt, Mozart’s Requiem, George Crumbs’ song cycle Night of the Four Moons, James H. Carr’s song cycle for mezzo soprano and clarinet Four Wilde Aphorisms, as well as concert performances of Puccini’s La Rondine (SSO) and Ravel’s L’enfant et les Sortiléges (MSO).